JahanaShirineKC/AgriDrone/README.md

 # AgriDrone

-This repository contains the code and simulations for an agricultural drone system designed for two primary applications: mango harvesting and palm pest management.
+This repository contains the code of simulations for an agricultural drone system designed for two primary applications: mango harvesting and palm pest management.
 The project leverages autonomous drones equipped with specialized end-effectors and sensors to efficiently and effectively manage these tasks.
 # Mango Harvesting
 Objective: Develop an automated solution for precise and efficient harvesting of mangoes using a drone with a robotic arm and gripper mechanism.